Read Along with Berkeley English

 Connect to the Berkeley English Classroom, and to Each Other

 If you are like many graduates of Berkeley’s English Department, your seminars count among your most vivid memories.
-We’d like to share that experience with you again by inviting you to read along on our upcoming Fall 2024 series with Professor Amanda Jo Goldstein!
+We’d like to share that experience with you again by inviting you to read along on our upcoming Spring 2025 series with poet and Professor Geoffrey G. O'Brien!
 Every semester, we provide selected readings and discussion questions, along with an invitation to join an ongoing online discussion and a monthly Open Office Hours with the professor.
-Join us for three sessions this Fall 2024 semester, and Zoom along with Professor Goldstein for our monthly office hours.
+Join us for three sessions this coming Spring 2025 semester, and Zoom along with Professor O'Brien for our monthly office hours.
 All sessions are from 6-7 PM PT on Zoom.
 If you're a Berkeley English alum and want to receive regular updates and Zoom links to join us, sign up for our mailing list!
 Or join our Facebook group here, where you can participate in casual group discussions and rewatch old Read Along with Berkeley English sessions!

 You’ve given so much of yourselves to Berkeley; we now want to bring Berkeley back to you.